vkmithun05/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications.md

 ### Task 2: Provision Azure Database Migration Service

-In this task, you will deploy an instance of the Azure Database Migration Service that will be used to migrate the data from MongoDB to Cosmos DB.
+This task will deploy an instance of the Azure Database Migration Service used to migrate the data from MongoDB to Cosmos DB.

 1. From the Azure Portal, select **+ Create a resource**.